GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `searchResultsPageSize`, `mapResultsPageSize`: used to limit the sizes of results per page when fetching API
   - `portalIds`: eventual portal filters (list of ids).
+  - `enableSensitiveAreas`: boolean, default to false.
+Set it to true if sensitive areas are defined in your Geotrek Admin.
   - `apiUrl` : Geotrek Admin API URL.
   - `googleAnalyticsId`: eventual Google Analytics Id.
   - `baseUrl`: base URL of your portal (for dynamic sitemap.xml).